ananthb/fly-podman-daemon/README.md

 # Fly Podman Daemon

 This is a Podman daemon that runs on [Fly](https://fly.io) and can be used to build OCI images using podman.

-## Caveats
-`podman build` works, but `podman run` has issues.

-### Root-less podman
-Running podman daemon as a non-root user works, but builds fail because podman expects subuid and subgid support.
-This seems to require some kernel support.

-### Root podman
-Podman running as root is the default experience currently.
-Containers are unable to run once more because of issues loading iptables modules.
-This might be configurable.
+Podman runs as an unprivileged user inside the container.
+See [podman rootless](https://github.com/containers/podman/blob/main/rootless.md) for a list of caveats and gotchas.
+The majority of image builds will work fine in rootless podman.

 ## Installation
 1. Clone this repository.